YinHK-gameDev/unity-learn/Multiplayer & Network/Relay/Connection flow/README.md

     > The joining player sends a BIND message to the Relay server using its connection data it received from the response to the join request made to the Allocations service.

+### Allocating
+Allocating is when a host player tells the **Allocations service** about their intent to **connect to a Relay server**, and the Allocations service reserves slots on a Relay server.

+### Binding
+Binding is when the player establishes a connection with the Relay server that the Allocations service reserved for the player during the allocating process.
+After the player completes the binding process, the Relay server can discover the player’s IP address and exchange packets.

+> A BIND is a specific message sent via the Relay protocol from the game client to the Relay server to establish its connection to the Relay server.
+>
+> **Note**: You typically send **BIND messages** after calling the allocate and join APIs, which retrieve the Relay server’s destination address for use with the **BIND message**.

+### Joining
+Joining is when a joining player **joins the host player’s allocation on a Relay server**.
+After the joining player completes the joining process, they can exchange messages with the host player.

+> Allocating and joining are similar processes.
+The primary difference is that the **join API response has the host connection data**.
+Note: A join is when a joining player (a non-host player) client joins the host client’s game session.
+Under the hood, it’s another allocate call to the Relay service.

 ### Player
 There are two types of players: